zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-08_en-US_METALLURGIC_SPINOFFS.md

 DESIGNER METAMATERIAL LATTICES
 ════════════════════════════════════════════════════════════════════════════════

-Metamaterials have properties not found in nature—negative Poisson ratio, negative refractive index, extreme stiffness-to-weight ratios.
+Metamaterials have properties not found in nature, negative Poisson ratio, negative refractive index, extreme stiffness-to-weight ratios.

 The key is STRUCTURE, not composition.